 Lara Nonninger is a Programs Officer for the Global Center (UK).
 She focuses primarily on countering violent extremism and criminal justice and the rule of law issues and provides program assistance in these areas.
 Previously, Lara interned with the Royal United Services Institute and the International Institute for Justice and the Rule of Law in Malta.
 She holds a BA in war studies and history (with distinction) from King’s College London, being awarded the Simon O’Dwyer-Russell Prize for outstanding academic achievement.
 She also holds an MA in international peace and security (with distinction) from King’s College London.

-Roberto Fallini is a Consultant to the Global Center (UK), focusing on countering violent extremism (CVE) programs in the Middle East and North Africa (MENA) region.
+Roberto Fallini is a Senior Programs Officer to the Global Center (UK), focusing on countering violent extremism (CVE) programs in the Middle East and North Africa (MENA) region.
 Having several years of experience in the development and humanitarian sectors with international agencies, he has designed, managed, and evaluated programs, often in hostile environments, on the protection of civilians, conditions of detention, and CVE.
 He has extensive experience in the MENA region, where he lived from 2009 to 2016 (Algeria, Egypt, Lebanon, Sudan, Syria, and Yemen), and speaks fluent Arabic, English, French, Italian, and Spanish.
 He holds a BA in political science from Università degli Studi di Milano and an MA in Asian and African studies, with a focus on the geopolitics of the MENA region, from Università degli Studi di Pavia.

 Tinka M. Veldhuis is a Senior Fellow for the Global Center (UK).
 She is a researcher in the sociology department at the University of Groningen and a research fellow at the International Centre for Counter-Terrorism – The Hague.
 Her research focuses on the analysis and evaluation of policies on countering violent extremism with a particular focus on prison policies and rehabilitation and reintegration programs for violent extremist offenders.
 She works with the Global Center’s London office on the development and implementation of training curricula in the areas of managing terrorism offenders, addressing prison radicalization, and reintegrating detainees.
 She holds a master of science degree (cum laude) and a PhD in sociology from the University of Groningen.